-As families, what we can do about this impending crises?
+As families, what we can do about this impending crisis?
 What can you and your child do about the massive decline of insects?

 We can start by fostering a love (or at least an interest) in the fascinating and BIG world of insects.
 Because we know that once a child is interested, the next step is connection, and then comes stewardship and commitment to the natural world.

-Here are some fascinating facts to help your child become an entomophile, aka insect lover.
+Here are some fascinating facts to help your child become an entomophile, or insect lover.